laam-egg/SOREL-20M/README.md

 To visualize these results, use [the tool `pefe-ief-viz`](https://github.com/pefe-system/pefe-ief-viz).

-If you don't want to run it yourself, the visualization notebook and HTML file are also available in `$PROJECT_ROOT/my_scripts/visualization`.
+If you don't want to run it yourself, the visualization notebook and HTML file, which I ran against my own dataset, are also available in `$PROJECT_ROOT/my_scripts/visualization`.
-To run the notebook or export to HTML, though, you still need to follow `pefe-ief-viz`'s instructions.
+To run that notebook or export it again to HTML, though, you still need to follow `pefe-ief-viz`'s instructions.
 **It is a known issue that the HTML file**
 **might not display properly when hosted**